AkshayThiru/ipopt_linux/README.md

 # ipopt_linux
-repo for automating download of IPOPT binaries, such as for google colab
+repo for automating download of IPOPT binaries for google colab notebooks

 example to set up IPOPT with pyomo:
 ```